Atos20/Rancid-Tomatillos/README.md

 - Welcome

-When the application run, it request the information about all movies within the `componentDidMount` method that runs even before the `App` render on the page.
-This way we have all the information availabe to display.
+When the application loads, it requests to the server all movie's that then is render on the page.
+The user however will need to sign in in order to get learn more about each individual movie.

  The user can see the pplication logo as well as a button to login, to go abck to home and all the movie cards that display information about each movie.